The Feast of the Immaculate Conception

 As night falls, the lights twinkle throughout stalls and the narrow passageways through the market are full to the brim with people making Christmas purchases.

-Details for all of the markets can be found in our Guide to Christmas Markets.
+Details for the markets can be found in our guide to Christmas markets.

 Nativity